wc3ts/wc3-ts-declarations/api-extension/docs/FourCC.md

-Generates a four character code.
+Generates a four character code from a string.